 Admission is free to the public.
 No reservation required.

 Magazzino Italian Art Foundation and Casa Italiana Zerilli-Marimò at New York University co-presented a solo exhibition and new site-specific work by Renato Leotta.
-Renato Leotta marks the third collaboration between Casa Italiana and Magazzino and expands on the two institutions’ mutual commitment to exhibiting the work of contemporary Italian artists in the United States.
-The opening reception took place on April 30, 2019 from 6 -8 pm at Casa Italiana.
+Renato Leotta marked the third collaboration between Casa Italiana and Magazzino and expanded on the two institutions’ mutual commitment to exhibiting the work of contemporary Italian artists in the United States.
+The opening reception took place on April 30, 2019 from 6:00 - 8:00pm at Casa Italiana.